fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 ### PhD Thesis

 **Petrakopoulou F.**, 2010.
-“XXX”, Technische Universitaet Berlin, supported by a Marie Curie Training Network, FP6.
+“Comparative evaluation of power plants with CO2 capture: Thermodynamic, economic and environmental performance”, Technische Universitaet Berlin, supported by the European Commission (FP6), realized in a Marie Curie Training Network.

 ### Technical reports